Misterblue/opensim-docker/README.md

 docker exec -it ID /bin/bash
 ```

-(that is, execute and interactive command on the container).
+(that is, execute an interactive command on the container).
 This will open a Bash shell on the container.

 OpenSimulator is started with Screen.
 Once running the Bash shell on the container, the command: